 Stolypin was really great.
 The prime hero, who was not afraid of the bombs of terrorists, nor the murmur and intrigues of the court camarilla.
 He undertook to save tsarist Russia, when everyone around Nicholas II was surrounded.
 Lost war with Japan.
 Half-mad pop Gapon leading the crowd to the Winter Palace.
 Captured by revolutionaries Moscow.
 A futile attempt to extinguish the ferment of minds with the royal manifesto of 17 in October 1905.
 The appointment of the head of government to the well-known financier-liberal Sergei Witte, confused before the riot of the crowd.
 Last minute estates of landowners.
 Uprisings on the battleship Potemkin and the cruiser Ochakov.
 There was excitement (almost a riot!)
 Even in the first battalion of the Preobrazhensky regiment - the oldest regiment of the guard!
 The thing is unimaginable!
 The revolution blazed with fire and spread like a flood.
 No one seemed to be able to stop her.

 "REACTION COLUMNS".
 And suddenly there were people who, in a few months, had driven the monster of the rebellion that had broken free, back into the cage.
 Their names to most of our contemporaries do not say anything: admirals Dubasov and Chukhnin, generals Min and Rennenkampf.
 Decades of Soviet propaganda erased them from memory or tried to turn them into "bloody monsters of reaction."
-Stayed in stories only Stolypin as a symbol of this brilliant, in my opinion, “reaction” that gave us the Silver Age of Russian poetry, the Dygilevsky ballet seasons in Paris, the birth of national aviation, modern architecture and the first and last Russian battleships (the USSR never built using the "legacy" of the tsarist regime).
-We received all this last pre-revolutionary take-off of Russian culture and technology that preceded 1917 only because of them - the “stranglers” and “obscurantists” of 1905, who were neither stranglers nor obscurantists, but simply honest and dedicated to their duty draw your lot as a high reward.
+Stayed in stories only Stolypin as a symbol of this brilliant, in my opinion, “reaction” that gave us the Silver Age of Russian poetry, Diaghilev’s ballet seasons in Paris, the birth of the Russian aviation, modern in architecture and the first and last Russian battleships (the USSR never built a single one, using the “legacy” of the tsarist regime).
+All of this last pre-revolutionary upsurge of Russian culture and technology preceding 1917, we received only thanks to them - the “stranglers” and “obscurantists” of 1905, who were neither stranglers nor obscurantists, but were simply honest and loyal state officials who accepted the tragic your lot as a high reward.

 Admiral Dubasov.
 Savior of Moscow from rampant revolution